ocastalabs/CouchDB-XO_Auth/README.md

    https://www.facebook.com/dialog/oauth?client_id=249348058430770&scope=user_about_me&redirect_uri=http:%2F%2Fmy_site.com:5984%2F_fb
 2. The user logs into Facebook (if not already logged in) and approves the app (if not already approved).
-NOTE: If the user was already logged in and has already approved the app then they will be redirected back to your app without needing to type anything.
+NOTE: If the user was already logged in and has already approved the app then they will be redirected back without needing to type anything.
 4. The browser arrives back at the _\_fb with a code that allows this module to contact Facebook via the API and request an Access Code.
 No user interaction required.